jtxi123/CaeliA-Device/README.md

     - An NDIR co2 sensor that supports a serial UART interface.
 * DHT11 or BME280 Humidity and Temperature sensor:
     - The sensor provides temperature and humidity and is interfaced though a PWM
+* The software is designed to automatically detect which sensor is present and will use the corresponding sensor for CO2, temperature and humidity.

 The device needs a wifi hotspot to connect to Internet and publish the readings.